School of Social Work, Care and Community

 Subject Areas: Social Care, Social work

-Joanne is a qualified social worker and her practice focussed on work with communities, families and with children with disabilities and she developed advocacy and children’s rights services.
-In 2007 Joanne became a full time Senior Lecturer and delivered social work education on qualifying and post qualifying programmes as well as undertaking doctoral research.
-Joanne was head of Social Work at the University of Stirling and Assistant Director of Society at the University of Salford before returning to UCLan in 2018 as head of School of Social Work Care and Community.
+Joanne is a qualified social worker and her practice focussed on work with communities, families and with children.
+Joanne went onto advocacy and children’s rights services in local a local authority and managing large government funded preventative/community based services for children and young people.
+In 2007 Joanne became a Senior Lecturer and delivered social work education on qualifying and post qualifying programmes as well as undertaking her doctoral studies on child trafficking in the UK.
+Joanne was head of Social Work at the University of Stirling and Assistant Director of Society at the University of Salford.
+Joanne joined UCLan in 2018 as Professor of Social Work Education and Head of the School of Social Work Care and Community.

 Westwood, J. (in press, due for publication 2019) Social Media in Social Work Practice: Sage